A Brief History

 Today with the threat of piracy still a factor, especially in the Indian Ocean and around the island areas of the Pacific, the US Navy protects American and other civilian shipping from predation.
 With a rapidly building Chinese navy and naval basing on artificially created islands, a strong US Navy is mandatory to avoid having our national will denied in the Pacific.
 Russian aggression in the Ukraine, Syria, and with their airplanes and ships at sea also require a strong US naval presence to counter the constant testing of US and Western resolve.
 The mere presence of a US aircraft carrier battle group near a potential enemy’s shore is mighty intimidating.
 The US Navy is also vital for the transportation and protection of troopships in the event ground forces are needed on foreign shores.
 The latest US Navy ships are exploring the far reaches of technology and stealth capability to more effectively complete their mission, but such technology is not cheap.

-What do you think about military spending, especially insofar as building and maintaining cutting edge technology ships and crews?
+Question for students (and subscribers): What do you think about military spending, especially insofar as building and maintaining cutting edge technology ships and crews?
 Do you have any interesting tales of US Navy adventures?
-Please share your opinions and experiences.
+Please share your opinions and experiences in the comments section below this article.

 Your readership is much appreciated!